napi-rs/website/docs/concepts/external.md

 export function createSourceMap(length: number): ExternalObject<Buffer>
 ```

-The `External` is very useful when you want return a JavaScript Object with some methods on it to interact with the native Rust code.
+`External` is very useful when you want to return a JavaScript Object with some methods on it to interact with the native Rust code.

 Here is an real world example: